luije87/documentation/csv.rst

 default_expiration_date             The date the posting should expire.
-Should be in yyyy-mm-dd format. division_code                       The code corresponding to the division this job belongs to school_id                           Employers: The ID of the school you want to post the job to. job_function_names                  A semicolon separated list of job function names which must be one of the system job functions. document_notes                      Notes shown to the applicant while they apply document_type_names                 Specifies which documents are required.
+Should be in yyyy-mm-dd format. division_code                       The code corresponding to the division this job belongs to school_id                           Employers: The ID of the school you want to post the job to. posting_status                      Status for the posting if posted to a school.
+Possible values: expired, approved, pending, declined. job_function_names                  A semicolon separated list of job function names which must be one of the system job functions. document_notes                      Notes shown to the applicant while they apply document_type_names                 Specifies which documents are required.
 Comma separated numbers, selected based on this list: Resume, Cover Letter, Transcript, Work Sample, Other Document